raghav-rosberg/UnitOfWorkWithMultipleDBContext/README.md

 Dos while creating repositories:
 -------------------------------------------
 - Create a generic repository class and generic repository interface which exposes common functions to each entity.
+- Create individual repository classes which extends generic repository with additional functions of its interface where ever it is required.
 - Initialize a generic repository's local DBContext object through its constructor.
 - Set this DBContext's entities-set in to the generic repository's local entities-set object.

 Don'ts while creating repositories for unit of work:
 -------------------------------------------------------------------
-- Do not create multiple repository interface and repository classes which is not required.
+- Do not create multiple repository interface and repository classes for all the repositories which is not required.
 - Do not associate or inject your DBContext object to your generic repository class.
 Get the DBContext reference from Unit of work class.

 Good way of designing your service layer: